 Training is especially effective when it comes to outsider threats that target individuals through infected attachments, links to malicious websites, or seemingly legitimate requests for sensitive information.
 Employees are often unaware of the existence of such practices and, once informed, are vigilant about them, reducing their chances of being tricked into sharing sensitive data or infecting their work devices or the company network.

-DLP solutions, through their sensitive data monitoring options, can also help healthcare providers identify which employee practices need to be corrected, supporting them in building effective trainings that address real-world situations employees face.
+DLP solutions, through their sensitive data monitoring options, can also help healthcare providers identify which employee practices need to be corrected, supporting them in building effective training that addresses real-world situations employees face.

 Data Protection Legislation